XpyAI/XpyAI.github.io/_posts/2025-05-05-integrating-xpy-into-robot-architecture.markdown

 date:   2025-05-05 00:43:53 -0600
 ---

 As of our [last update](https://xpyai.github.io/2025-04-30/robot-learning-ml-ops-suite), we have created an MLOps suite that manages data from robot experiments and allows the user to compare arbitrary metrics across experiments/runs.
 We demonstrated this with fake data from a laptop, but in this demonstration, we will be logging data from a raspberry pi running [ROS](https://www.ros.org/), the popular robot meta-operating system.
+It's worthwhile to note that while we are testing with a raspberry pi as our external hardware, any hardware capable of running Linux will be compatible with our Xpy node.

 We have created an Xpy ROS node that the user downloads to their robot, and this Xpy node will perform the data handling such that the Xpy web-app live plots the users logged data.
 In short, Xpy integration into real robot software architectures is purely plug-and-play.